Just-Vit/10-Python-Caesar-Cipher/README.md

 $ git clone https://github.com/vi-u/Python-Caesar.git

-Or use zip file to install it your working directory
+Or use zip file to install it in your working directory

 To run it from working directory just type a command: